-SEAT Manager (SEMG) responsibilities are outlined in the ISOG, and their training and currency requirements are contained in NWCG PMS 310-1.
+SEAT Manager (SEMG) responsibilities are outlined in the Interagency SEAT Operations Guide (ISOG), and their training and currency requirements are contained in the NIMS Wildland Fire Qualification System Guide (NWCG PMS 310-1).

 5.19 Aerial Supervision Operations

 Lead planes (LP) and Aerial Supervision Modules (ASM) are national resources as defined by the National Interagency Mobilization Guide.